How to Adapt to the New SEO Landscape with these 10 Emerging Trends

 1. Entity-First Indexing: SEO Beyond Keywords

-Before: SEO relied heavily on keyword density.
-For example, ranking for “best Mexican restaurants” depended on how well that phrase was optimized throughout the content.
+Before: SEO relied heavily on keyword density, for example, ranking for “best Mexican restaurants” depended on how well that phrase was optimized throughout the content.

 After: Now, pages that mention specific entities, such as “Dos Caminos’ Mexican Restaurant in NYC,” are prioritized.
 Google understands that users are looking for particular entities rather than general information.